runspired/runspired.com/_posts/2025-02-26-exploring-advanced-handlers.md

 WarpDrive adopted this convention as part of its Cache API.
 When a cache receives a request, it returns a "response document" that describes what it found in the content for that request.
-While the cache does not need to be in JSON:API format, this response document needs to be in a universal format and so WarpDrive adopted the top-level structure from JSON:API to use due to its expressiveness.
+While the cache does not need to be in [{JSON:API}](https://jsonapi.org/format/#fetching-pagination) format, this response document needs to be in a universal format and so WarpDrive adopted the top-level structure from [{JSON:API}](https://jsonapi.org/format/#fetching-pagination) to use due to its expressiveness.

 When the WarpDrive Store creates a reactive wrapper for this response document, it exposes utility methods for working with the request.
 For instance, to fetch the next page, we can call `next`